WallStreetMojo

 Answer this Financial Modeling question using an acronym – FAST.

 F stands for Flexibility: Every financial model should be flexible in its scope and adaptable in every situation (as contingency is a natural part of any business or industry).
-The flexibility of a financial model depends on how easy it is to modify the model whenever and wherever it would be necessary.
+The flexibility of a financial model depends on how easy it is to modify the model whenever and wherever it is necessary.

-A stands for Appropriate: Financial models shouldn’t be cluttered with excessive details.
-While producing a financial model, the financial modeler always should understand what the financial model is, i.e., a good representation of reality.
+A stands for Appropriate: Financial models shouldn't be cluttered with excessive details.
+While producing a financial model, the financial modeler should always understand what the financial model is, i.e., a good representation of reality.

 S stands for Structure: The logical integrity of a financial model is of utter importance.
 As the author of the model may change, the structure should be rigorous, and integrity should be kept at the forefront.

-COLGATE BALANCE SHEET HISTORICAL DATAColgate Balance Sheet
+COLGATE BALANCE SHEET HISTORICAL DATA

 Also, note the color standards popularly used in Financial Models –